SystemicCypher/Games/README.md

 # Really Pitiful Game
 A simple rpg game based on Munchkin

-This is meant to be a single-player RP experience.
+This is meant to be a single-player RPG experience that does the fun stuff, combat.
-It's basically a fight and level up game, no other mechanics have been implemented.
+It's basically a fight and level up game, no other mechanics have been implemented, they will in the future....maybe.
 This may just be a gamemode soon and the main game will be the more open-ended experience intended.

 # To-Do